Recurring checks for broken action links and public page errors

 A one-time scan catches what is broken now.
 Monitoring is for the changes that happen later: booking widgets move, menu links expire, forms break, tracking scripts throw errors, and public pages lose the action a customer needs.
 SiteLeak reruns evidence-based checks and alerts when problems appear or worsen.

-Changed issue counts and severity movement between runs
+Changed issue counts and priority movement between runs

 Form, CTA, phone, email, booking, order, quote, and checkout signals